teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 [The Equity Equation](http://paulgraham.com/equity.html). [*Paul Graham*](https://twitter.com/paulg),  2007.
 When trading stock in your company for anything (money, an employee, etc.) the test for whether to do it is always the same.
 You should give up n% of your company if what you trade it for improves your average outcome enough that the (100 - n)% you have left is worth more than the whole company was before.

-## Angel Investors / Seed Financing

-[Notes on raising seed financing](http://cdixon.org/2011/06/09/notes-on-raising-seed-financing/). [*Chris Dixon*](https://twitter.com/cdixon), 2011.
-A great overview.
-Ideally, (1)  raise money after you have a product / traction, (2) build momentum...
-(5) network like crazy, but  "avoid anyone who asks you to pay for intros (even indirectly like committing to a law firm in exchange for intros)."

-[Upside risk](http://blog.samaltman.com/upside-risk).
-[Sam Altman](https://twitter.com/sama), 2013.
-Angels make their money from investing in rare companies that deliver 100x returns.
-The the real risk for angel investors is missing out on that outstanding investment, not failing to get their money back on their non-unicorn companies.
-"And yet angel investors continue to ask for onerous terms to mitigate their ‘downside risk.’
-All this does is piss founders off, misalign incentives, and harm the investors’ chance of getting to invest in the best deals."

-[Bridges or Seeds?
-A Primer on Your First Financing](http://siliconhillslawyer.com/2012/06/07/bridge-seed-financing-primer/).
-[Jose Ancer](https://twitter.com/ancerj), 2012.
-Raising a round between $500k and $1M requires you to carefully balance the benefits of a convertible note versus an equity round.
-Lots of good guidance in this primer.

-## Incubators, Accelerators, etc.

-Incubators like [Y Combinator](https://www.ycombinator.com/) and [Tech Stars](http://www.techstars.com/program/locations/nyc/) are generally great for startups.
-However, not all incubators are created equal.

-[The Most Important Question to Ask Before Taking Seed Money (from a VC incubator)](http://cdixon.org/2009/10/30/the-most-important-question-to-ask-before-taking-seed-money/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
-If your startup goes through a VC’s incubator, and the VC fund doesn’t invest at the end, it sends a strong negative signal to other VCs.
-So it's important to ask, "How many companies that the sponsor passed on went on to raise money from other sources?"

-[We Got Accepted Into Techstars & Turned Them Down](http://talkroute.com/got-accepted-into-techstars-turned-it-down/).
-While I generally think Tech Stars and YCombinator are helpful, here's a counterpoint from a startup called TalkRoute.

 - - -